Written notification of the results of the examinations will be sent by email to candidates within 45 days from the date of the examination

 Reverification for Ames, 2017

 If a candidate does not pass the Phase II examination in Ames in 2017, the candidate can request reverification of examination scores (PDF).
 All manual calculations (e.g. from essay cases) are verified before examination score reporting.
 Examinations are not regraded, but the scoring process is reviewed and the final score is reverified.
 Requests for reverification must be accompanied by a fee and must be received by the ACVP Executive Office within 30 days of the receipt of test results.

 All candidates are expected to accurately represent their credentials.
 Additionally, all examinations are taken under an honor system (Honor Code PDF).
 If a candidate is found to have misrepresented any portion of their credentials, to have received outside assistance on an examination, to have cheated on an examination, to have misrepresented their work on an examination, to have violated the confidentiality of the examination or to have behaved unethically in any other way during the credentialing or examination process, their credentials may be rejected, they will receive a failing grade on the examination, they will forfeit their fees for the examination, and they will be subject to any other disciplinary action deemed appropriate by the ACVP Council.
 These actions may include denial of permission to retake the examination in future years and/or denial of the ability to attain certification.

 Appeals from candidates for denial to take the examination or for denial or cancellation of certification must be submitted in writing to the ACVP Executive Director.
 Appeals should consist of a brief letter summarizing the reason for the appeal, along with any supporting documents.
-Appeals must be received by the ACVP within thirty (30) calendar days of the candidate’s notification of the decision being appealed.
+Appeals, including all supporting documents, must be received from the candidate by the ACVP within thirty (30) calendar days of the candidate’s final notification by ACVP of the decision being appealed.
 Candidates must redact all supporting documents to retain anonymity of the appellant and ACVP members who may be involved in the case.